 In 2013, 170 tips were received leading to 17 approved reward payouts totaling $5,800.

 See the Crime Solvers of Prince William County's official Facebook page here.

 Crime Solvers of Prince William County is a member of the Virginia Crime Stoppers Association.
 Anyone interested in becoming a member of the Crime Solvers Board of Directors can email the Crime Solvers police liaison here.

-*Virginia law protects the anonymous nature of Crime Solver tips and provides civil immunity for board members of the organization.
+*Virginia law protects the anonymity of Crime Solver tipsters and also provides immunity for board members of the organization from civil liability .